 The Democratic field for the 2020 U.S. presidential race is the biggest and most diverse of any party primary in recent history.

-With candidates joining the race almost weekly ― and some likely to drop out as the election approaches ― it can be hard to keep track of who is in the running.
+With over 20 candidates ― and some likely to drop out as the election approaches ― it can be hard to keep track of who is in the running.
 Here is a breakdown of all the Democratic contenders, those who have already folded, and those who could still throw their hats into the ring.

 This is a brief look at candidates’ backgrounds and stated proposals, and is not meant to be comprehensive.
 We urge readers to further explore the candidates at length as the election nears.